 The vast majority of people who take or view photographs or videos of children do so for entirely understandable and acceptable reasons.
-However, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.
+However, some people abuse children through taking or using images, so we must ensure we have safeguards in place.

-To protect pupils we:
+To protect pupils, we:

-- seek their consent (where appropriate) for photographs to be taken or published; - seek parental consent; - ensure pupils are appropriately dressed; - only use school equipment to store images of children;
+- seek their consent (where appropriate) for photographs to be taken or published. - seek parental consent. - ensure pupils are appropriately dressed. - only use school equipment to store images of children.